| | Danish Audio ConnecT CT1 Audio

 panel space is at a premium, you can use a relatively small-diameter knob

 and still turn the shaft without using excessive force.
-Danish Audio

 ConnecT has a comprehensive data sheet for the CT1.
 Key electrical